 Making a request for information from the council is very simple.

-- your request to be in writing.
-You can download and complete the form on this page and return it to us in the post or email us at firstname.lastname@example.org
+- we need your request to be in writing.
+You can download and complete the form on this page and return it to us in the post or email us at firstname.lastname@example.org Or you can use our online form.

 - include as much detail about the information you want as possible, such as what the information is about, which department you think might have the information or the dates you want the information for.